scikit-learn-contrib/hiclass/docs/source/algorithms/multi_label.rst

 Local Classifier Per Node
 -------------------------
-The :class:`hiclass.MultiLabelLocalClassifierPerParentNode` trains a true multi-class classifier for each non-leaf/parent node, i.e., a node that has children in the hierarchy.
+The :class:`hiclass.MultiLabelLocalClassifierPerParentNode` trains a multi-class classifier for each non-leaf/parent node, i.e., a node that has children in the hierarchy.
-The classes are the children of the node.
+The classes to be predicted are the children of the node.
 For the multi-label case this means, that a sample can belong to multiple children of a node.
 Internally, this is implemented by duplicating the sample and assigning each duplicate to one of the children of the node.
 Thereby the classifier itself does not need to support the sklearn multi-label format and can be a standard sklearn classifier.